seanrmeyer/twitter-decahose-pyspark/README.md

 ```

 ### (Coming Soon) Read historical data from locker
-It is recommended to use Globus to transfer data from locker to `/scratch/<root_account/`
+Historical data on Locker is only mounted to the login node so it is recommended to use Globus `umich#greatlakes` to transfer data from locker to `/scratch/<root_account/`

 ### Print data structure